| The sections to be presented will

 or reflux but severe psychopathology or psychosocial

+stress.
 Proponents of biological theories

 believe that the psychological factors definitely influence